FinCEN Files: Europe

 The files showed new details related to the Danske Bank money laundering scandal.

 ICIJ and Deutsche Welle report that Germany's Deutsche Bank accounted for 62% of the leaked SARs.
 Deutsche Welle further notes that Deutsche Bank was responsible for $1.3 trillion worth of suspicious transactions, even after hundreds of millions in fines for violating US sanctions.
-BuzzFeed News also reported that the files revealed Deutsche Bank was a major source for money laundering for organised crime, terrorists and drug traffickers.
+BuzzFeed News also reported that the files revealed Deutsche Bank was a major source of money laundering for organised crime, terrorists and drug traffickers.

-In Ireland, The Irish Times reported of a Dublin business called International Overseas Services Group (IOS), an international company services operation, whose office in Riga, Latvia, helped clients from Russia and the former Soviet Union establish secret accounts with Estonian and Latvian banks, with United Kingdom LLP shell companies formed back in the 1990s.
-The FinCEN documents show 646 of 2,100 Scottish and English company SARs are linked to this Irish company, the largest number of any such entity.
-As for his relationship to money laundering, the company founder likens himself to the innocent seller of a criminal getaway car.
+In Ireland, The Irish Times reported on a Dublin business called International Overseas Services Group (IOS), an international company services operation, whose office in Riga, Latvia, helped clients from Russia and the former Soviet Union establish secret accounts with Estonian and Latvian banks, with United Kingdom LLP shell companies formed back in the 1990s.
+The FinCEN documents show that 646 of 2,100 Scottish and English company SARs are linked to this Irish company, the largest number of any such entity.
+As for his relationship with money laundering, the company founder likens himself to the innocent seller of a criminal getaway car.

 The files revealed that US banks have notified their authorities of around $160 million that has gone through the partly state-owned DNB group.
 The transactions via DNB took place mainly from 2015 to 2017.
 Some transfers date back to 2008.

 A report by the BBC suggests that the FinCen Files reveal that the United Kingdom bank HSBC was involved in numerous illegal money transfers.
 At the time, HSBC was subject to a deferred prosecution agreement for the laundering of $881 million on behalf of the Sinaloa and Norte del Valle cartels.
-The files also describe how Barclays Bank laundered money on behalf of Arkady Rotenberg, a close associate of Vladimir Putin, who is under sanctions for his involvement in the Ukrainian crisis.
+The files also describe how Barclays Bank laundered money on behalf of Arkady Rotenberg, a close associate of Vladimir Putin, who is under sanctions for his involvement in the Russo-Ukrainian War.
 The BBC further notes that the UK is judged a "higher risk jurisdiction" due to the number of the country's companies appearing in SARs.

 The Times of Malta reported that €647m worth of transfers by Afren into Electrogas were flagged as suspicious.